sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_notification_channel_msteams.md

     if the notification channel is working.
 Default is false.

 * `template_version` - (Optional) The notification template version to use to create notifications.
     Currently v1 refers to Detailed Notification and v2 refers to Shortened Notification.
+Default is v1.
-Default is v1 This field should not be set for Sysdig onprems version < 6.2.x
+	This field is not supported for Sysdig onprems < 6.2.1

 ## Attributes Reference